Skip to main content

 The defendants include manufacturers of chlorpyrifos, entities that applied chlorpyrifos to fields, and entities that managed the public water systems.

-Plaintiffs claim their children were exposed in contaminated water systems and through some parents’ work as field hands or pesticide applicators.
+Plaintiffs claim their children were exposed to contaminated water systems and through some parents’ work as field hands or pesticide applicators.
 The plaintiffs allege the chemical causes developmental delays, ADHD, seizures, autism, vision problems, oppositional defiant disorder and anxiety.

 The plaintiffs are seeking to recover past and future medical costs, pain and suffering damages, loss of future earning capacity damages, loss of parental consortium and punitive damages.
 Some of the plaintiffs are also seeking to recover remediation costs for mitigating the presence of toxic chlorpyrifos on their land or water source.